Julian Hill (American football): Professional career

+Miami Dolphins

 After going unselected in the 2023 NFL draft, Hill was signed by the Miami Dolphins as an undrafted free agent.
 He made their final roster as a rookie, being the first Campbell player to make an NFL roster.
 In his first season with the Dolphins, Hill made a total of 15 appearances, catching 6 passes for 48 yards.

 During Miami's Week 3 game against the Seattle Seahawks on September 22, 2024, Hill experienced a wardrobe malfunction.
 After catching a pass, Hill was tackled by Seahawks safety Rayshawn Jenkins, who inadvertently pulled down Hill’s pants, exposing his backside to the crowd and cameras.
 This incident was widely discussed among NFL fans and led to numerous jokes and comments on social media.

+New England Patriots

+On March 12, 2026, the New England Patriots signed Hill to a three-year contract.
+He was placed on injured reserve on June 1, due to a season-ending knee injury he suffered during practice.